Stake2/wattpad-script/README.md

 It allows you to use the Enter key to send messages to other people on the webiste<br>
 The website does not provide this feature by default<br>

-The UserScript was made using the [Tampermonkey](https://www.tampermonkey.net/) extension, but you can use others to run it.<br>
+The UserScript was made using the [Tampermonkey](https://www.tampermonkey.net/) extension, but you can use others to run it<br>
 Install any of the extensions below

 ## Installing extension on Chrome